superlj666/Multi-Class-Learning-using-Unlabeled-Samples-Theory-and-Algorithm/README.md

 # Multi-Class Learning using Unlabeled Samples: Theory and Algorithm
-Code for experiments in "Multi-Class Learning using Unlabeled Samples: Theory and Algorithm".
+Code for experiments in "Multi-Class Learning using Unlabeled Samples: Theory and Algorithm" (https://www.ijcai.org/proceedings/2019/0399.pdf).
-The paper has been accepted by IJCAI-19.
+The paper has been published in IJCAI-19.

 ## Structure
 - ./data/: Store parameter tuning results.